Arab solidarity, fear of Iran bring hi-tech Gulf troops to Yemen desert

 The stress of combat and the constant roar of Apache and Chinook chopper blades have yet to dim the summer camp vibe.

-Young men in their 20s traipse around the base in flip-flops and tee-shirts or sometimes outfits that reflect the dual ancient-modern aspect of this war - Yemeni tribal sarongs along with pixilated camouflage.
+Young men in their 20s traipse around the base in flip-flops and tee-shirts or sometimes outfits that reflect the dual ancient-modern aspect of this war - Yemeni tribal sarongs along with pixelated camouflage.

 Their relatively wealthy background and high-tech gadgetry sets them apart from the Yemeni tribal recruits and local rag-tag fighters whom they have trained.